CyberCookie/siegel/client_core/network/README.md

             Ping message payload of any type<br />

 - `parseIncommingMsg` - **(e: MessageEvent) => any**<br />
-    Socket incomming message parse function where you can apply your custom algorithm<br />
+    Socket incoming message parse function where you can apply your custom algorithm<br />
     Default message parser is **JSON.parse()**<br />
     Parsed message must contain **messageTypeKey** and **payloadKey** fields to maket it<br />
     possible to trigger message subscribe handlers<br />